tumblr/TMTumblrSDK/README.md

 cloning or adding this repository as a git submodule.* CocoaPods is a package manager like `gem` (Ruby) and `npm` (Node.js), but for Objective-C projects.

-Module authors create "pods", which are versioned and stored in a central repository.
-App developers can create a "podfile" to specify their app's dependencies and then use the CocoaPods command line tool to:
+Module authors create "pods" which are versioned and stored in a central repository.
+App developers create "podfiles" to specify their apps' dependencies and use the CocoaPods command line tool to:

 * Fetch the dependencies specified by the app developer
 * Recursively fetch all subdependencies